What Is GOLS Certified Latex and Is It Genuinely Organic?

 The rigorous criteria and traceability requirements of the GOLS standard offer an added layer of quality assurance.
 You can be confident that the product you're purchasing has been vetted at multiple stages of its production.

-It's also great as a pillow fill.
-You can find some great organic latex pillows that offer superior comfort and support for all types of sleepers.
+Brands like Naturepedic, PlushBeds, and Avocado make GOLS organic latex pillows that offer superior comfort and support for all types of sleepers.

-For products that you'll be in close contact with for extended periods (8 hours a day in the case of the above examples) an organic certification ensures that you're not exposing yourself to harmful chemicals.
+For products that you'll be in close contact with for extended periods (8 hours a day in the case of the above examples), an organic certification ensures that you're not exposing yourself to harmful chemicals.

 It also guarantees that the latex foam used is sustainably sourced, which is a plus for environmentally conscious consumers.